Major in Psychology

-Psychology majors must fulfill the requirements listed below.
-Students must have earned a C- or better in any psychology course taken to meet the requirements listed as required courses.
+Psychology majors fulfill the requirements listed below.
+A course grade of C- or better in any psychology course is needed to meet the requirements listed as required courses.

 - Students should plan to complete General Psychology, Statistics for Psychology and three other classes from the Foundations 1 and 2 areas by the end of the sophomore year.

-- PSY 406, 407 and 480 are electives which introduce students to some applied aspects of psychology as part of the department's counseling sequence.
+- PSY 377, 407 and 417 are electives which introduce students to some applied aspects of psychology as part of the department's Pre-Professional Certificate in Mental Health.

-- Students interested in research who are considering eventual graduate education in psychology may apply to pursue Honors Research or Independent Study.
+- Students interested in research who are considering eventual graduate education in psychology may apply to pursue an undergraduate Psychology Thesis or Independent Study.
 Both options are available for students interested in pursuing clinical research.

 - All Psychology majors are required to participate in the senior year assessment.
 The purpose of this assessment is to provide an empirical basis for curricular improvement.